1,000+ Opportunities

 2 | last updated: December 12, 2025 at 04:00 pm

-Based on current listing details, eligibility includes: Rural government entities in Idaho seeking energy efficiency improvements in publicly owned facilities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Rural government entities in Idaho seeking energy efficiency improvements in publicly owned facilities.
+Confirm the full requirements in the official notice before applying.